First-Peoples-Cultural-Council/fv-be/README.md

 - Load the `default_g2p_config.json` fixture if it isn't already (it should get loaded during migrations).
 - Create `Character` models that correspond with the characters you will use in a site's alphabet.
     - Base characters are required, ignorables and variants are optional.
-- Create an `AlphabetMapper` class with an appropriate input to canonical mapping that defines confusables.
+- Create an `Alphabet` class with an appropriate input to canonical mapping that defines confusables.
     - For example: ```[{"in": "á", "out": "a"}, {"in": "ᐱ", "out": "A"}, {"in": "Á", "out": "A"}, {"in": "c̣", "out": "c"}, {"in": "C̣", "out": "C"}, {"in": "ȼh", "out": "ch"}, {"in": "Ȼh", "out": "Ch"}]```
     - Check [g2p documentation](https://github.com/roedoejet/g2p) for more detailed mapping options.